deviantony/docker-elk/README.md

-# Fig ELK stack
+# Docker ELK stack

 [![Join the chat at https://gitter.im/deviantony/fig-elk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deviantony/fig-elk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Run the ELK (Elasticseach, Logstash, Kibana) stack with Fig and Docker.
+Run the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose.

 It will give you the ability to quickly test your logstash filters and check how the data can be processed in Kibana.

-NOTE: There is an issue with Docker 1.4.0 which prevents Fig from creating volumes.
-It has been fixed in Docker 1.4.1.

 Based on 3 Docker images: